eiffel-community/eiffel-vici/README.md

 For the local dummy event repository to work, you have to extract app\src\main\resources\static\events.zip into app\src\main\resources\static\events.json.
 This is not required if you intend to use the dummy eiffel-event-repository.

+To test your own set of eiffel-events, simply create a .json file that contains a list of eiffel-events and place it in the \app\src\main\resources\static\ directory.
+When the app is running, go to settings > Manage systems > add a new system with the url localFile[MY_FILE.json] where you replace MY_FILE with the actual file name.
+Example: \app\src\main\resources\static\events.json with url localFile[events.json]

 To run the app you need Java 8 and Gradle installed.

 Navigate to the /app/ directory in the repository root and execute one of the following commands in the terminal.